redwoodjs/redwood/docs/docs/vite-configuration.md

 const viteConfig = {
   plugins: [
-    // 👇 this is the RedwoodJS vite plugin, that houses all the default configuration redwood()
+    // 👇 this is the RedwoodJS Vite plugin, that houses all the default configuration redwood()
     // ... add any custom Vite plugins you would like here ],